Governor-General of Grenada: Privileges

-Through the passage of the National Honours and Awards Act in 2007, Grenada established two national orders: the Order of Grenada and the Prestige Order of the National Hero.
-The governor-general, serves as the Chancellor of all these orders.

 Salary

 The governor-general receives an annual salary of EC$ 148,539.

 Symbols

 The governor-general uses a personal flag, which features a lion passant atop a St. Edward's royal crown with "Grenada" written on a scroll underneath, all on a blue background.
 It is flown on buildings and other locations in Grenada to mark the governor-general's presence.

 Residence

-Government House in St. George's is the official residence of the governor-general of Grenada.
-Since Government House was destroyed by Hurricane Ivan in 2004 however, the Governor-General has resided in a residence in Point Salines, south of the capital.
+Government House in St. George's was the official residence of the governor-general of Grenada.
+Since Government House was destroyed by Hurricane Ivan in 2004, the governor-general has resided in a residence in Point Salines, south of the capital.

 List of governors-general

 Following is a list of people who have served as governor-general of Grenada since independence in 1974.